 Can you make these meatballs with ground chicken or ground turkey?

 These meatballs can be made with ground chicken or ground turkey instead of beef / pork.
 Keep in mind that ground chicken or turkey tends to be drier.
-If you want to use ground chicken or turkey I would recommend dark meat.
+If you want to use ground chicken or turkey I recommend using dark meat.

-How to make
+How to make these GF Italian meatballs

-Tips for perfect homemade gluten free meatballs
+Tips for perfect meatballs

 Don’t over mix them